kubernetes/enhancements/keps/sig-scheduling/5501-reflect-preenqueue-rejections-in-pod-status/README.md

     as the Pod has not failed a scheduling attempt (i.e., it was never evaluated against nodes).
     This could confuse users and break tooling that expects an `Unschedulable` status to be accompanied by scheduling failure events.
-  - PodReasonSchedulingGated (`SchedulingGated`): This reason isexplicitly tied to the Scheduling Gates feature.
+  - PodReasonSchedulingGated (`SchedulingGated`): This reason is explicitly tied to the Scheduling Gates feature.
     Reusing it would overload its meaning and break clients that rely on its specific semantic link to the spec.

 ### 4. How should outdated messages be handled?